 If you want a casual drink or bite to eat, Rue des Teinturiers is lined with various cafes and in the summer the large sycamores provide some cool and much needed shade.
 L’offest is a café and restaurant is favourite by locals, with outside seating on Rue des Teinturiers itself.
 La Tachedencre is a cafe-theatre that will be slightly different to your average dining experience, with performances and entertainment every night ranging from theatre to comedy to music, it is at 1 Rue Tarasque.

-Also see: Partying in Provence
+Also see: Nightlife in Provence

 History & Culture in Avignon